dojo/docs/dojo/provide.rst

    define(['dojo/_base/kernel', 'dojo/io/script', 'dojo/_base/loader'], function(dojo, ioScript){
      dojo.provide("my.module");

-     //dojo.provide made sure that my.module was created as a JavaScript object,
+     // dojo.provide made sure that my.module was created as a JavaScript object,
-     //so properties can be assigned to it: my.module.name = "my module";
+     // so properties can be assigned to it: my.module.name = "my module";
    });
  </script>